USEPA/AMET/docs/AMET_Users_Guide_v1.md

 AMET system.
 In the $AMETBASE/configure directory, you will find three
 files:

--   An R configuration file (amet-config.R).
+-   An R configuration file (amet-config.R)

--   A php library file (amet-lib.php)

--   A php configuration file (amet-www-config.php)

-The last two files, amet-lib.php and amet-www-config.php, are only necessary if using the AMET-AQ web interface provided as beta code along with the AMETv1.3 release.
-If not using the web interface, those two configuration files can be ignored.

 R Configuration File (amet-config.R)
 ------------------------------------